N. Regina Rabinovich

 ExxonMobil Malaria Scholar in Residence

-Dr. Regina Rabinovich is a global health executive with over 25 years’ experience in the research, public health, and philanthropic sectors, with focus on strategy, analytics, global health product development, and the introduction and scale-up of tools and strategies resulting in impact on endemic populations.
-She is also the 2012-2013 ExxonMobil Malaria Scholar in Residence at Harvard University.
+Dr. N. Regina Rabinovich is a global health leader with over 25 years’ experience in the research, public health, and philanthropic sectors, with focus on strategy, analytics, global health product development, and the introduction and scale-up of tools and strategies resulting in impact on endemic populations.
+Since 2012, she has served as the ExxonMobil Malaria Scholar in Residence at Harvard University.

-Prior to joining Harvard, Dr. Rabinovich served as Director of the Infectious Diseases Unit at the Bill & Melinda Gates Foundation (from 2003-2012), overseeing the development and implementation of strategies for the prevention, treatment, and control of diseases of particular relevance to global health, including malaria, pneumonia, diarrhea, and neglected infectious diseases.
+From 2003-2012, she was Director of the Infectious Diseases Unit at the Bill & Melinda Gates Foundation where she oversaw the development and implementation of strategies for the prevention, treatment, and control of diseases of particular relevance to global health, including malaria, pneumonia, diarrhea, and neglected infectious diseases.

 M.P.H., 1988, University of North Carolina